Skip to main content

 Human Only Makes the Slow Burn Hit Harder

-If you love the tension of enemies to lovers slow burn space opera, the claustrophobia of forced proximity on a spaceship, or the warmth of a found family crew in space, The Starfall Accord wraps all three into one story.
+It has the tension of enemies to lovers slow burn space opera, the claustrophobia of forced proximity on a spaceship, and the warmth of a found family crew in space.
+The Starfall Accord wraps all three into one story, told in dual POV.

 Frequently Asked Questions